 How long will Sweet Potato Pie keep?

-After baking and cooling this Southern Sweet Potato Pie it will keep wrapped tightly in the fridge for up to 5 days.
+After baking and cooling this Southern Sweet Potato Pie it will keep wrapped tightly in plastic wrap or in an airtight container in the fridge for up to 5 days.
 You can store the pie at room temperature for 2 days before adding the meringue to it.

 I prefer to eat my sweet potato pie at room temperature.
 When I store it in the fridge then I let it sit out on the counter for an hour or so before eating it.